nexmo-community/dial-a-carol/README.md

 * Request
 * Flask

-You can download the libraries by using the `pip` command `$ pip install flask`
+You can download the libraries by using the `pip` command:

+`$ pip install flask`

 `$ pip install requests`